 By EMILY SCHULTHEIS

-VIENNA (AP) — Austrians were enjoying a last day out in coffeehouses and at Christmas markets Sunday before the government imposes a nationwide lockdown to combat a growing fourth wave of coronavirus infections.
+VIENNA (AP) — Under a clear blue sky, Austrians enjoyed a last day out in coffeehouses and at Christmas markets Sunday before the government imposes a nationwide lockdown to combat a surge of coronavirus infections.

 Chancellor Alexander Schallenberg also announced Friday that Austria will introduce a vaccine mandate as of Feb.
 1. The details of how the mandate will work aren’t yet clear.

-Of the impending lockdown, Schallenberg said he and other officials had hoped this summer that such restrictions would no longer be necessary, and that it was a tough decision to impose a new lockdown also on vaccinated people.
+Of the impending lockdown, Schallenberg said he and other officials had hoped this summer that such restrictions would no longer be necessary, and that it was a tough decision to impose a new lockdown that affected vaccinated people.

 “That people’s freedoms need to be restricted again is, believe me, also difficult for me to bear,” he said.

-The new measures, especially the vaccine mandate, have been met with fierce opposition among some in the country.
+The new measures, especially the vaccine mandate, have been met with fierce opposition among some.
 A Saturday protest in the capital city of Vienna drew 40,000 people, according to police, including members of far-right parties and groups.

 Follow AP coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic